beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * archive scanner version changed to 17, won't be able to reuse an old archive cache.
 Expect a rescan of archives.

+### Deprecation notice
+* renamed `Spring.UnitIconSetDraw` to `Spring.SetUnitIconDraw`.
+Old spelling will
+still work for a while but is deprecated.
+* there is now `Spring.GetUnitCommandCount(unitID)` to get a unit's queue size.
+`Spring.GetUnitCommands(unitID, 0)` and the equivalent `Spring.GetCommandQueue`
+will still work for a while but are deprecated.

 # Features